Benjamin Butler: Fort Fisher and final recall

-In December 1864, troops from the Army of the James were sent to attack Fort Fisher in North Carolina with Butler in command.
+In December, troops from the Army of the James were sent to attack Fort Fisher in North Carolina with Butler in command.
 Butler devised a scheme to breach the defenses with a boat loaded with gunpowder, which failed completely.
-He then declared that Fort Fisher was impregnable.
+He then declared that Fort Fisher was impregnable and withdrew his troops without authorization.
 However, Admiral David Dixon Porter (commander of the naval element of the expedition) informed Grant that it could be taken easily if anyone competent were put in charge.